 MCC recognizes the needs of students who, because of various time or space barriers, cannot attend courses in the traditional classroom setting.
 Through the use of the Internet, broadcast television (ETV) and local cable programming, MCC students have the opportunity to receive classes at their home or office.
-MCC provides a growing number of credit and non-credit courses through e-learning deliveries.
+MCC provides a growing number of credit and non-credit courses through eLearning deliveries.
 MCC is an active participant in the Mississippi Virtual Community College (MSVCC), an online effort of the public Mississippi community colleges, further increasing the number of Internet-based courses that are available.

-Faculty and students participating in e-learning courses interact through phone, e-mail, discussion boards, chat rooms, and face-to-face meetings.
+Faculty and students participating in eLearning courses interact through phone, e-mail, discussion boards, chat rooms, and face to face meetings.
 These courses meet the same educational requirements as the traditional classroom, just in a more flexible format.

-Admission/registration procedures for e-learning courses are the same as outlined for the traditional classes.
-Cost for e-learning courses is maintained at the same rate as the traditional courses with the exception of a \$15 per course registration fee.
-Textbooks for e-learning students are available for MCC-originated courses in the MCC Bookstore located in lvy Hall.
+Admission/registration procedures for eLearning courses are the same as outlined for the traditional classes.
+Cost for eLearning courses is maintained at the same rate as the traditional courses with the exception of a \$15 per course registration fee.
+Textbooks for eLearning students are available for MCC-originated courses in the MCC Bookstore located in Ivy Hall.
 MCC Bookstore staff will assist students in obtaining books for courses originating from other schools.